gindenburg/followermaze/blog.md

 followermaze concerns/TODOs
 ===============================================================================
 - specification is confusing sometimes
   - no clear specification of "current follower".
+Guessing that this is a user mentioned in an 'F' event as 'From User ID'.
+  - not clear what to do if an 'F' message came from a user which has not connected yet.
+Ignore or make a follower anyway and wait until it connects?
-Guessing :-)
+    Guessing the latter.
   - "The *event source* **connects on port 9090**", "The many *user clients* will **connect on port 9099**", "**clientListenerPort** - Default: 9090" Is it legit to connect both event source and clients on the same port?